CBD Dosage Guide for Beginners

 How Much CBD Should a Beginner Start With?

+Most beginners find success with a very small dose—about 1–6 mg of CBD for every 10 pounds of body weight, or roughly 5–10 mg for many adults.
 There’s no universal dosage standard, which is why many doctors are not allowed to prescribe cannabinoids.
 This, along with the fact that many doctors never officially studied CBD therapy in school, means there’s quite a lot of confusion surrounding dosages.

 We find it important to note that only a government entity can legally call a recommendation a "recommended daily allowance".
 That’s why we can’t give a personal recommendation, but rather provide valuable information for the reader to consider on their journey.